BattletechModders/StrategicOperations/README.md

 `SBI_HesitationMultiplier` - float, if EnableQuickReserve is enabled, this value will integrate with SkillBasedInitiative (if found).
 Using the "quick reserve" function will result in a final "hesitation" value calculated by: `final hesitation = SBI_HesitationMultiplier x phasesMoved + SBI_MOD_HESITATION (from the unit, since i saw its a thing in SBI) + currentHesitation`

-"EquipmentButtonsHotkey" -  Shift+this button will cycle through activating any equipment abilities the unit has.
+"EquipmentButtonsHotkey" -  This button will cycle through activating any equipment abilities the unit has.
 Abilities (with a button), NOT CAE component functions like LAM transformation.
 Think how the alpha 1 through 0 hotkeys work for fire, walk, sprint, etc. It won't actually *activate* the ability, it will just bring it up for confirmation/selection.
 Probably don't set this to something that has an existing keybinding in-game.

 ## Spawns